Adam’s Rib (1949) dir. George Cukor

 w/ Dean Stockwell, Robert Ryan, Barbara Hale, Pat O’Brien, Regis Toomey, Samuel S. Hinds, David Clarke, Dwayne Hickman, Charles Arnt, Russ Tamblyn, William Smith

 Peter Fry is a WWII orphan and a Cold War kid.
 He’s got the bomb on the brain so bad his hair turns radioactive green.
-Or else, as a fantasy he has convinces him, his hair is the mark of a war orphan, a reminder for everyone who sees him that war is bad for children.
+Or else, as a hokey fantasy convinces him, his hair is the mark of a war orphan, a reminder for everyone who sees him that war is bad for children.
 Everyone else in town thinks his green hair is bad for them, considering him possibly contagious.
-Stockwell gives a solid performance as always, in turn a wisecracking boy’s boy and an honorable little pre-punk pacifist.
+Dean Stockwell gives a solid performance as Peter, in turn a wisecracking boy’s boy and an honorable little pre-punk pacifist.
 His career spans Home Sweet Homicide (1946), Compulsion (1959), Werewolf of Washington (1973) and Blue Velvet (1986).
 Gramp Fry is played by Pat O’Brien, one of Hollywood’s so-called Irish Mafia.
 Marking Losey’s directorial debut, Green Hair proved controversial for its antiwar stance.
-Indeed, the House Committee on Un-American Activities (HUAC) jailed producer Adrian Scott for refusing to ‘name names.’
+Indeed, the House Committee on Un-American Activities (HUAC) jailed producer Adrian Scott for refusing to “name names.”

 Caged (1950) dir.
 John Cromwell